 - A single antibiotic dose is to be taken after sexual intercourse.

 - 2-3 day antibiotic course on the reappearance of symptoms.

 - Oestrogen therapy if the women have crossed menopause.

 UTI During Pregnancy

 Pregnant women with symptoms of UTI need to consult a healthcare professional to ensure a safe pregnancy.
-Hormonal changes during pregnancy elevate the risks of UTI.
+Hormonal changes during pregnancy elevate the risks of UTIs.
 UTI, which is untreated in pregnant women, may lead to,